 - Unless you really want the look of dried leaves (which shatter over time) in your wreath, remove leaves by running the lengths of vine through your gloved hands in order to pop off the leaves.
 Leave the curly vines, if you’re working with grape vine and like them.
 The curlies help the vines stay in place better as you weave the wreath.

 (The lace vine wreath being worked on in these photos was the creative project of my oldest daughter and she ordered that some of the leaves remain, so there they are.)

 Begin Twining the Vines to Make a Frame

-- Root through your pile of vines and find the largest (while still being bendable) and longest vine you have.
-This will be the beginning of your wreath and will act as the foundation for the frame you’re about to create.
+- Find the largest and longest vine.
+Make sure it’s bendable by slowly moving your hand along the vine, gently bending as you move down the vine.
+This long vine is the beginning of your wreath and will act as the foundation for the frame you’re about to create.

 A Wreath Begins to Form

 So, you have your “O” and it really doesn’t look like much and you’re beginning to wonder if it ever will.